 One of my personal favorites, frankincense is safe to use during pregnancy and is so very useful.

 Frankincense gently bolsters the immune system, promotes relaxation, improves sleep, and supports skin health.
-It can be used in belly or body butters, like this one, to prevent or reduce the risk of stretch marks.
+It can be used in belly or body butters to prevent or reduce the risk of stretch marks.

 Beyond that, as a grounding oil, frankincense gives emotional support during pregnancy.